ILFforever/IC-3-Cardiac-Care-Companion/README.md

 # IC-3-Cardiac-Care-Companion
 >"A revolutionary take on Heart desease early detection."

-This is the main github repo for The IC-3 Inteligent Cardiac Care Companion, A Compact ECG and SPO2 Device with Predictive Analytics for Detection of Cardiac Issues.
-This project has been developed under complyment with the NSC competition 2022
+The IC-3 Inteligent Cardiac Care Companion, A Compact ECG and SPO2 Device with Predictive Analytics for Detection of Cardiac Issues, developed under complyment with the NSC competition 2022

 ## Installation